JonKerridge/GPP_Library/README.md

 Some example systems using the library can be found at
 https://github.com/JonKerridge/GPP_Demos<br>

-Package groovyParallelPatterns defines some basic classes and interfaces used by the rest of the library.<p>
+Package groovy_parallel_patterns defines some basic classes and interfaces used by the rest of the library.<p>

 All user defined data classes utilising the library should extend DataClass.<p>

 In addition, a number of methods are required, depending upon the use of the class.
 These are described more fully in the information in the packages; terminals, patterns and functionals.
 A list of the required methods follows: <br>
 initClass([initialData]) used to initialise an object<br>
 createInstance([createData]) used to create an instance of the class<br>